 Accounts receivable - installment sales, Lease receivables, Lease investment assets and Installment loans (except receivables from subsidiaries and affiliates) are classified to receivables from normal borrowers and receivables from borrowers who have or are likely to have serious problems in repayment depending on credit risk.
-An allowance for doubtful receivables is recorded at the amount calculated based on the historical loss rate with respect to receivables from normal borrowers and at the amount determined in consideration of collectability of individual receivables with respect to receivables from borrowers who have or are likely to have or are likely to have or are likely to have serious problems in repayment.
+An allowance for doubtful receivables is recorded at the amount calculated based on the historical loss rate with respect to receivables from normal borrowers and at the amount determined in consideration of collectability of individual receivables with respect to receivables from borrowers who have or are likely to have serious problems in repayment.